By Benjamin Nobel, June 12, 2017

 Why, yes!
-To show you these, let me start just before the cover price went up to $1.99, with Amazing Spider-Man #420, which was still priced at $1.50.
+To show you these within the Amazing Spider-Man title, let me start just before the cover price went up to $1.99, with Amazing Spider-Man #420, which was still priced at $1.50.
 Sharp-eyed readers will notice that this issue has a partial cover price variation in that the newsstand copy was less expensive for Canadians than the direct edition copy:

 And then at issue #421, the cover price went up.
 Ah, but check out what Marvel did here… on the newsstand, the price went up to $1.99 (one ninety nine), but on direct editions the price went up to $1.95 (one ninety five):

 That same $1.99 vs $1.95 pricing continues at #422: